-Sustainable UM2030 stimulates UM's capacity to build a transition towards a more sustainable future.
-We link up with existing and new expertise and knowledge of the various faculties and research institutes.
-We initiate new and expand existing interdisciplinary and transdisciplinary research for the benefit of sustainability.
+The research team of Sustainable UM2030 stimulates UM's capacity to build towards a more sustainable future.
+The research team is linking up with existing and new expertise and knowledge of the various faculties and research institutes.
+The aim is to initiate new and expand existing interdisciplinary and transdisciplinary research for the benefit of sustainability.
 We do this by creating synergies between different academic areas and systematically sharing knowledge.
 The knowledge gained can in turn be used for education and operations of UM.

 Project owner Sustainable Research: